Serilog.Sinks.MSSqlServer 8.0.0

 AllowNull

 Determines whether or not the column can store SQL NULL values.
+The default is true.
 Some of the other features like PrimaryKey have related restrictions, and some of the Standard Columns impose restrictions (for example, the Id column never allows nulls).

 DataLength